awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 For **Advanced details**, expand the section to view the fields and specify any additional parameters for the instance\.
 + **Purchasing option**: Choose **Request Spot Instances** to request Spot Instances at the Spot price, capped at the On\-Demand price, and choose **Customize** to change the default Spot Instance settings\.
 You can set your maximum price \(not recommended\), and change the request type, request duration, and interruption behavior\.
 If you do not request a Spot Instance, Amazon EC2 launches an On\-Demand Instance by default\.
 For more information, see [Create a Spot Instance request](spot-requests.md#using-spot-instances-request)\.
++ **Domain join directory**: Select the AWS Directory Service directory \(domain\) to which your Linux instance is joined after launch\.
+If you select a domain, you must select an IAM role with the required permissions\.
+For more information, see [Seamlessly join a Linux EC2 instance to your AWS Managed Microsoft AD directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/seamlessly_join_linux_instance.html)\.
 + **IAM instance profile**: Select an AWS Identity and Access Management \(IAM\) instance profile to associate with the instance\.
 For more information, see [IAM roles for Amazon EC2](iam-roles-for-amazon-ec2.md)\.
 + **Hostname type**: Select whether the guest OS hostname of the instance will include the resource name or the IP name\.
 For more information, see [Amazon EC2 instance hostname types](ec2-instance-naming.md)\.
 + **DNS Hostname**: Determines if the DNS queries to the resource name or the IP name \(depending on what you selected for **Hostname type**\) will respond with the IPv4 address \(A record\), IPv6 address \(AAAA record\), or both\.
 For more information, see [Amazon EC2 instance hostname types](ec2-instance-naming.md)\.